-Viewing the full results provides a map of where your ancestors lived, and you get more detailed information about your ethnic matches.
-In addition, you can also watch videos and read more about how Ancestry calculates these conclusions and what they signify.
-Ancestry has some cool features that allow you to look at when your DNA made it to where it is now.
+Viewing the full results provides a map of where your ancestors lived, and lets you see more detailed information about your ethnic matches.
+In addition, you can also watch videos and read more about how Ancestry.com calculates the data from your DNA results and what they signify.
+Ancestry has some cool features that will show you the steps your DNA took to get to where it is now.

 There are also many resources to assist you in learning more about each ethnicity match and state.
-An additional focus is on how you compare to aboriginal populations, with supplemental reading on their genetic diversity and population histories.
+An additional focus is on how you compare to aboriginal and Native American populations, with supplemental reading on their genetic diversity and population histories.

-Unfortunately, the subscription paywall hides many of the advanced features, necessitating the monthly payment.
+Unfortunately, the subscription paywall hides many of the cooler features, and you won’t be able to access them without paying a fairly stiff monthly fee.
 However, considering the static nature of your DNA, many traits and results reported by Ancestry will not change and often do not require a second look.

-Since most at-home DNA testing companies have a health focus, Ancestry has recently added Traits to their results options.
+Since most at-home DNA testing companies have a health focus, Ancestry has recently added Traits to their results options (as well as a new Ancestry Health test).
 While 23andMe’s Health section has definitely inspired these details, it is nowhere near as exciting or comprehensive as the offering from 23andMe.
 From novelty to actionable, you can look at things like:

 The idea that DNA companies can give you results with anywhere near 99% accuracy is false.
 The results are not perfect but can give you a very good idea of where your ancestors lived.
 For most, this information is for fun, and some degree of error isn’t a big deal.
 However, if you are looking to 100% understand where your ancestors are, you are going to be disappointed taking these.